 #6 Ulysses’ customer service was probably the best we saw.

 They first responded within 24 hours or so, and then all subsequent follow-ups were within minutes.
 Each response was friendly and thorough, too.

 #1.
 Ulysses does not come with pre-made templates.
 You can create your own, but it’s nothing like Final Draft’s 300+ samples to get you started.

 #2.
-Ulysses is great for Mac users, but it’s not available for Windows, Linux, or Android at this time.
+Ulysses is great for Mac users, but it’s not available for other users.
+So no Windows or Linux.
+No writing apps for Android at this time, either.
 So only a sliver of the market will be able to use it at all.